HDM-soft/grouped_payment_receipt/README.rst

 * **Known Issues**: None identified at this stage.
 * **Roadmap**:
   - Add optional filters for payment date ranges in the report generation.
-  - Include additional payment details (e.g., withholding taxes) if required by localization.
+  - Include additional payment details (e.g., more detailed withholding tax information) if required by localization.
+  - Add a mechanism to prevent re-grouping of payments already included in a receipt.

 Bug Tracker
 ===========